crypticCaroline/puppyplaymates/README.md

 ### Playmates
 #### Display
 * Uses a loop to build individual cards for each user containing:
-    * Dog name
+    * Dog Name
-    * Dog profile photos
+    * Dog Profile Photos
     * First 3 lines of dog description
+    * Dogs Gender
     * If looking for love displays a heart icon
     * If neutered or spade displays a scissor icon
-    * Each card is clickable and take the user to that full profile if logged in, else send them to log in page with a flash message
+    * Each card is clickable and take the user to that full profile if logged in, else send them to login page with a flash message
+    * I have used a See More button at the botton of the page so the user can click to reveal the next group of dogs.
+If there are no more dogs the button will disapear.
+This will help to reduce load time for the user and provides a better UI experience.
+    * There is an up arrow on the right hand side then when clicked will take the user back to the top of the page.

 #### Search
 * Allows user to search for other dogs by breed, size, location, gender, and name.